Latest News & Events

 What is an Undertaking in Family Law?

 If you are taken to family court, you may be asked to give an undertaking.
-Undertakings may be given instead of or in addition to a court order, but fundamentally they represent a legal promise to the court to engage in or refrain from a particular behaviour.
+Fundamentally, this represents a legal promise to the court to engage in or refrain from a particular behaviour.
 In some cases, you may be able to give an undertaking to meet all the requirements of a court order without being officially issued with the order.
+In other cases, undertakings may be given in addition to a court order.

-However, undertakings are legally binding and enforceable, and there are many serious potential consequences for breaching an undertaking.
-For this reason, it is vitally important to understand undertakings as a legal mechanism before you enter into one.
+However, undertakings are legally binding and enforceable whether accompanied by a court order or not, and there are many serious potential consequences for breaching an undertaking.
+For this reason, it is important to understand undertakings as a legal mechanism before you enter into one.

-Therefore, if you are wondering, "What is an undertaking in family law?" then the expert solicitors at Clough & Willis are here to answer your questions.
-We will explain what undertakings are, how they might apply to family law, the consequences if you breach an undertaking, and everything else you might need to know about this procedure in family court.
+If you are wondering, "What is an undertaking in family law?", the expert solicitors at Clough & Willis are here to answer your questions.
+We will explain what undertakings are, how they might apply to family law, the consequences if you breach an undertaking and everything else you might need to know about this procedure in family court.

 When does an undertaking apply and how is it different from a court order?